The consultation process

 We consult with leaseholders if a QLTA includes works to properties, such as general building maintenance where leaseholders will be required to pay more than £250 each.
 There is one stage of consultation with leaseholders.

-Stage 1 - Notice of Intention
+One-stage consultation: Notice of Intention

 - describe the proposed works and why we think they are necessary